-On Saturday the 23rd we had an appointment with my midwife.
-I was around 42-43 weeks pregnant.
+On Saturday Feburary 23rd we had an appointment with my midwife.
+I was around 42 weeks pregnant.
 When I woke up that morning and went to the bathroom I had some bloody show, which was exciting to me as that *could* mean labor is going to start.
 I didn't want to get too excited though as baby boy seemed pretty content on sticking around inside the womb.
 After the midwife took my vitals and ran her tests, we discussed our options.
-I was getting to be overdue - not that that was a huge deal to us, we knew it was just a guess - but I had the bloody show, occasional contractions, I had dropped & was measuring 38 weeks instead of 40 like I had last time, etc. and so we decided to have the midwife do a stretch and sweep of the membranes.
+I was getting to be overdue - not that that was a huge deal to us, we knew it was just a guess anyway - but we having to start thinking about the possibility of going to the hospital, which I preferred not to do.
+I had the bloody show that morning and occasional contractions - I also had dropped & was measuring 38 weeks instead of 40 like I had last time, so we decided to have the midwife do a stretch and sweep of the membranes to possibly help me along.
 I started out the visit dilated to 3 and left dilated just at 4.

 For the rest of the day I had very mild contractions that were 20-30 minutes apart or so, gradually increasing as the day went on.
-I came home and cleaned, hoping to spur the contractions on, while the kids watched TV and hubby napped - he'd worked the night before.
-I cleaned up the entire kitchen (seriously - dishes, counters, scrubbed the floors, the whole nine yards!) and then moved on to the dining room and the living room after I put the kids to bed.
-I then went in and laid down with hubby but couldn't really sleep.
+I came home and cleaned, hoping to spur the contractions on, while the kids watched TV and hubby napped since he'd worked the night before.
+I cleaned up the entire kitchen (seriously - did up all the dishes, shined the sink, cleaned off the counters, scrubbed the floors, wiped down all the cabinets...the whole nine yards!) and then picked up the dining room and living room after I put the kids to bed.
+I then went in and laid down with hubby for awhile but I couldn't sleep.

 Between 11 - 12 that night, my contractions intensified.
 They were every 7-8 minutes.
 I could still move around and talk, but they were getting stronger.
-I moved out to our living room for awhile, did deep breathing, and a paced the living room floor.
-I called the midwife around 1:30-ish and let her know they had picked up.
+I moved out to our living room for awhile, did deep breathing, and paced the living room floor.
+I called the midwife around 1 or 1:30-ish and let her know they had picked up.
 We discussed her coming over but I felt very indecisive.
 I didn't want her to come over too early & wait around for centuries.
 I was totally expecting a long drawn out labor, or for it to stall like it had on me during my other labors.
 We decided I would try to lay down for awhile to see if they tapered off and so I could maybe get some sleep.
-I did lay down but every time I would drift off I'd have a contraction.
+I tried laying down but every time I would drift off I'd have a contraction.
+I was getting frustrated.
 Hubby suggested I try and get in the shower.
-I got in and focused our shower head on my lower back where all the pain and pressure was.
-As I was getting ready to get out of the shower, I had a super strong contraction and braced myself against the bathroom wall to breathe through it.
-I went straight to the bedroom & told hubby, "We need to call the midwife."
+I got in and focused our shower head on my lower back where all the pain and pressure was and it helped a lot.
+I stayed in there for probably twenty minutes or so.
+As I was getting out of the shower, I had a super strong contraction, so strong that I braced myself against the bathroom wall to breathe through it.
+I went straight to the bedroom & told hubby, "We need to call the midwife!"

 I remember sitting on the edge of the bed (because it seemed to me like the best/most comfortable place to be, for whatever reason) and breathing through my contractions as best I could.
 They were really coming on strong now and my lower back was aching horribly.
-At this point I started being a little short with people & I do apologize for that, but it was definitely turning into transition time...I felt like I wanted them to do certain things but then didn't want them to do them.
+At this point I started being a little short with people, and I do apologize for that, but it was definitely turning into transition time...I felt like I wanted them to do certain things but then didn't want them to do them.
+(One example - I told my Mom I wanted a heating pad but then when she brought it to me I said no, no, no, nevermind.)
 I kept thinking to myself this is just a wave, it's coming in strong and I'm just going to blow it out and away - and that really helped me to move on through them.
 With my previous births in the hospital, I had people there holding my hands, nurses buzzing in and out, machines hooked up to me...this time it was just me, in my house.
+Everybody else was busy with the pool and getting things ready.
 I don't know if that contributed to how fast my labor went or not but I think it might have.
 (Total active labor time ended up being between 4-6 hours or so.)
 Hubby was there and kept popping in to make sure I was okay, but was also hurriedly trying to fill the pool and text my friend.

 The midwife came in and asked if I was feeling "pushy" yet and I said, grunting, "Maybeeee."
 I thought I *might* be.
 Again, I had expected to be in labor for a long time and/or for it to stall like it always had in the hospital.
 She had me lay down so she could check my progress and as she did my water broke.
-She said, "Oh you're ready to have this baby now!"
-I was so shocked!
+She said kind of exasperated, "Oh, Shalynne!
+You're ready to have this baby now!"
+I was shocked!
 Everybody started rushing around.
 She asked if I wanted to move to the birth pool - it wasn't completely full yet but she said we could go out & try it anyway - but I didn't feel like I could move from where I was.
-Just standing up to move into a different position was challenging.
+Just standing up to move into a different position on the bed was challenging.